toddbernhard/ct3/README.md

+## Instructions

+1. Please clone the repository `git clone git@github.com:BazuSports/ct3.git` (once you have a github account setup).  **DO NOT FORK THE REPO, AS IT WILL ALLOW OTHER CANDIDATES TO SEE YOUR WORK**
+2. Perform the work below **in your own branch**
+3. Commit your work, generate a diff with master and send it to us.
+4. In an in-person session, we'll discuss your changes looking at the diff.
+Be prepared to present and discuss your changes/additions with the interview team (2 people max).

 ## A/B load balancing proxy CT3

 This is a proxy load balancer created to facilitate A/B testing.
 This means that certain user sessions are assigned to various servers that run a variation of the application in question.
 Imagine you want to release a feature to only certain users.
 You can create a branch, deploy it to a server and direct x amount of traffic towards that server.
 You can do the same with multiple branch deployments.